pydio/pydio-doc-developer-guide/0_overview/1_introduction-to-cells-flows.md

 When **Trigger** conditions are met (based on events, schedule or when you run manually), a job will launch **Task** with your job-defined **Parameters**, and process all actions and log their results in the **Task Logs**.

 [:image:0_overview/tasks-logs.png]

+Learn more about the anatomy of a Job to get started quickly in the next section!